mohamedi01/ee109/Final-Project/Project_Proposal.md

 ## Measure:
-To measure quality, we will look at, (1) raw performance, (2) resource utilization, and (3) task specific accuracy.
+To measure quality, we will look at (1) raw performance, (2) resource utilization, and (3) task-specific accuracy.
 More specifics are below:
 - Raw Performance: To analyze raw performance, we will measure end-to-end latency (mic-in to text-out).
 We will also analyze throughput.
 - Resource Utilization: To analyze resource utilization, we will measure LUT percentage, FF percentage, BRAM percentage, and DSP slices
 - Task Specific Accuracy: To ensure application specific performance is good, we will measure Word-Error-Rate (WER) and Keyword-Spotting.